reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-logging-dtls" %}

 ## Why Is Logging Important
 The decisions on what to log and where are often strategic and are taken after considering that the application will malfunction in live environments.

-A log represents any event that is of interest to our application to have occured in a given instant in time.
-So the value of our log is derived from the data we capture about the event.
+A log represents any event :
+ - that is of interest to our application
+ - has occurred in a given instant in time.

+A typical log entry is composed of
+ - the timestamp of the event
+ - Log Level for example INFO, DEBUG or WARN
+ - A text message with or without data received as input or generated in the application.

-Logs play a key role in helping the application to recover quickly and resume normal operations.
+Logs play a key role in helping the application to recover quickly and resume normal operations

 ### Exception Logs At Integration Points
 The distributed nature of today's applications built using microservice architecture introduces a lot of moving parts.
 As such, it is natural to encounter problems due to temporary interruptions in any of the surrounding systems.